 Turn left out of the condo and take your first left down the hill.
 On the corner at Plaza Colon is a handy little grocery store with all the essentials and many of the extras.

 Friends don’t let friends drink at Starbucks while in VSJ.
-I’m at Starbucks as often as everyone else in the States, but the espresso at local cafes is here just too good here to drink anything else!
+I’m at Starbucks as often as everyone else in the States, but the espresso at local cafes here is just too good to drink anything else!
 (Sorry, Starbucks!)